Does Heat Destroy Ozone inside the Ozone Sauna?

 And let's assume that this “skin level” measurement, however this took place, was a valid method of measuring ozone near (or inside?) the skin.

 What I would like to understand is how it is possible that someone can sit naked for half an hour inside a box filled with ozone and not have the ozone come in contact with the skin during that time?
+How would that work?
+What's the underlying mechanism here?

 How is it possible to have one's skin exposed to so much ozone that upon opening of the sauna box there is the risk of accidentally breathing in the excess ozone gas, and yet none of the ozone made it to this curious “skin level”?

-How is it possible to be bathed in ozone for 30 minutes to the point that the skin ends up smelling of ozone for hours or days afterwards and yet none of the ozone can be found on the “skin level”?
+How is it possible to be bathed in ozone for 30 minutes to the point that the skin ends up smelling of ozone for hours or days afterwards and yet none of the ozone can be found on the mysterious “skin level”?

 So, I don’t know how this experiment was designed or performed, but none of what I have heard so far makes the least amount of sense.